Escape-Technologies/.github/profile/README.md

 ## 🧙 Open source repos

-At Escape, in addition to our work on API security, we've also been developing some fantastic open-source projects.
+At Escape, alongside our work on application discovery, API security, and Dynamic Application Security Testing (DAST), we've also been developing some fantastic open-source projects.
 Let us introduce you to all of them 🚀

 - [API Security Academy](https://github.com/Escape-Technologies/graphql-security-academy), an interactive platform dedicated to helping you learn how to secure #graphql applications.